rackerlabs/design-system/_docs/style/text-conventions/capitalization.md

 ## Sentence-style capitalization

-For sentence-style capitalization, most words are lowercase, with the following exceptions.
+For sentence-style capitalization, most words are lowercase, with the following exceptions:

-- Capitalize only the first word of the text element.
+- Capitalize the first letter of the first word of the text element.
-- Capitalize any other words that you would normally capitalize, such as proper nouns.
+- Capitalize the first letter of any other words that you would normally capitalize, such as proper nouns.

 The following table shows examples for sentence-style capitalization: